SebSept/fop_example_module/README.md

 - php-cs-fix (configured using prestashop standard)
 - phpstan (configured using prestashop standard)
 - symfonycorp/security-checker (checks composer packages with security problem)
+- workflow to release to module (zip with the right directory) created when pushing a tag.

 These tools are triggered automaticaly.